-Amazingly, YouTube has become a good source of educational materials.
-We have been using YouTube more and more for fun learning materials.
-It is now one of our go to places for science videos for kids.
+YouTube has become a good source of educational materials.
+If you like watching science videos, you will love these YouTube channels of amazing science videos for kids.
 We shared 6 YouTube Channels for Hands-on Science Experiments You Can Do at Home.
 Today we share YouTube channels of fun science facts, explanations, and news.

 15 YouTube Science Video Channels Explaining Science for Kids

 Bill Nye: although the channel has not been updated for couple years, the content already there is enough for kids to explore.
 I like that the video titles tell you exactly what the videos are about, making it easy to look around.

 SciShow: It is a great collection of science videos of different topics: historical science figures, science news, science talk show, science quizzes, most asked science questions.
 The topics they cover are simply fascinating.